hackclub/hackpad/website/src/pages/hackpad/guide_staging.md

 _for those of you curious: this is just a cherry-picked XIAO footprint from Seeed Studio, and a fixed SK6812MINI-E footprint for the reverse mount version_

 After that, come back here!
-You're officially done all the setup, so now we can move onto...
+You're officially done with all the setup, so now we can move onto...

 ## Designing your Circuit Board: